xpdustry/distributor/distributor-script/distributor-js/README.md

 - The `require` function is set up to search for scripts from the root of the `distributor/script/js` subdirectory.

+- This plugin brings its own javascript runtime, it does not uses the `rhino` package from Mindustry.

 ## Config

 Here is the config you can change in `./distributor/plugins/xpdustry-distributor-script-js/config.properties` :